SeeClickFix/dev.seeclickfix.com/content/v2/overview/authentication.md

 This method is appropriate when the client application is being used by multiple users and the user's credentials should not be shared with the client directly.

-SeeClickFix supports OAuth2's "authorization code flow" as documented in [RFC 6749](https://tools.ietf.org/html/rfc6749#section-4.1)
+SeeClickFix supports OAuth2's "authorization code flow" as documented in [RFC 6749](https://tools.ietf.org/html/rfc6749#section-4.1).
+Other OAuth authentication flows are not currently supported.
+We do not recommend using OAuth access for automated access to our APIs (see Basic Authentication above).

 The [Doorkeeper documentation](https://github.com/doorkeeper-gem/doorkeeper/wiki/authorization-flow) provides some easier to read information regarding the sequence of API calls.